cozy/cozy-proxy/client/doc/onboarding.md

 This class, located in `lib/onboarding`, is an agnostic and framework free onboarding manager.
 It manages the different steps of onboarding and handle event triggered by steps object.

-The goal of this class is facilitate migration to another framework in the future.
+This class has to facilitate migration to another framework in the future.
 At this time, the framework used is Backbone/Marionette and Onboarding is implemented like a classical POO object.

 ## Step class